-An Investment Committee, consisting of the City Manager, Deputy City Manager, the Director of Finance, and Assistant Director of Finance, shall meet at least quarterly to determine operational strategies and to monitor results.
+An Investment Committee, consisting of the City Manager, Deputy City Manager, the Director of Finance, and Controller, shall meet at least quarterly to determine operational strategies and to monitor results.
 The Investment Committee shall include in its deliberation such topics as: performance reports, economic outlook, portfolio diversification, maturity structure, potential risk to the City's funds, authorized brokers and dealers, annually adopt the qualified bidders list, and the target rate of return on the investment portfolio.